Darokahn/myProgrammingLanguage/weakIdeas/chunk.md

 There are a few different ways to store indices, and they all have tradeoffs.

 ## bare pointers
 Storing full pointers to the FAM segments is the fastest way to index them at runtime, but it is the most wasteful.
-In most cases, a 16-bit integer as an index from the end of the struct will be plenty and a 32-bit integer will be overkill.
+In most cases, a 16-bit integer as an index from the end of the struct will be plenty and a 64-bit pointer will be overkill.

 ## full bytewise indices
 Storing full indicies in absolute bytes to the FAM segments is a way to index directly to each FAM segment with only one addition and one dereference.
 However, calculating the capacity of a given array (a utility the programmer must have access to) becomes an O(n) runtime operation with the number of FAM segments.
 The number of FAM segments should not be excessively large, so this isn't a deal-breaker, but it should be considered.